ericclack/python-text-adventure/doc/part1.rst

 .. code:: python

    if go == 'L':
-      left_tunnel()
+      room2()
    if go == 'R':
-      right_tunnel()
+      room3()

-The next step is to add more descriptions to those places and ask the player which direction they want to go in.
+In the next part we'll have a think about the game world and add many more rooms.
 Read on to :ref:`Part2`.

 .. _replit: https://replit.com/